 Organizers have free control on the format, style, and the building blocks of the workshop.
 Possible contents of a workshop include but are not limited to invited talks, regular papers/posters, panels, and other pragmatic alternatives.
 In case workshop proposers need extra time to prepare their workshop, early decisions may be considered if justified.

 Topics of Interest

 Possible workshop topics include all areas of data mining and knowledge discovery, machine learning, statistics, and data and information sciences, but are not limited to these.
 Interdisciplinary workshops with applications of data mining and data sciences to various disciplines (such as health, medicine, biology, sustainability, ecology, social sciences, humanities, or aerospace) are of high interest.
-Workshops in emerging areas are also highly sought, examples including Internet of Things, causality, interpretable machine learning, fairness in machine learning, ethical and privacy preserving data mining, fraud detection (social/medical/etc.), sparse and high dimensional learning, large scale computing, political data analysis, computational sustainability, interactive and visual analytics, and computational creativity.
+Workshops in emerging areas are also highly sought, examples including Internet of Things, causality, interpretable machine learning, fairness in machine learning, ethical and privacy aspects of data mining, MOOCs, fake news, computational social sciences, cost-sensitive learning and learning from imbalanced data, large scale computing, political data analysis, computational sustainability, interactive and visual analytics, and computational creativity.

 Note: Workshop papers will not be archived in the ACM Digital Library.
 However, workshop organizers may set up any archived publication mechanism that best suits their workshop.

 - The NAMES, AFFILIATIONS, and SHORT BIOS of all the organizers

 - The MAIN CONTACT organizer’s e-mail and telephone number

 - A maximum of three paragraphs that describe the TOPIC of the workshop, its target AUDIENCE, and its RELEVANCE to SIGKDD